-Our teaching, degree programs, and research are applied to the real-world problems facing society.
-Experiential learning, evidence-based decision-making, and interdisciplinary study will be at the core of your curriculum.
+Our teaching, degree programs, and research are applied to society's real-world problems.
+Hand-on and community-engaged learning will be at the core of your curriculum.
 Your courses will focus on concepts and skills, and you'll explore how to implement them within communities, organizations, and governments.
-In the classroom, you will work on projects for real agencies and organizations that give you highly valued professional experience and provide connections for the job market.
+In the classroom, you will work on projects for real organizations that give you highly valued professional experience and provide connections for the job market.

 Engaged Faculty